metaplex/smart-contracts/nft-packs/README.md

     - can be called only if pack is in deactivated state
     - allows changing pack `name`, `description`, `URI`(pack wallpaper) and `mutable` fields
 - Close pack
-    - can be called only if pack doesn't have redeem end date
+    - can be called at any time if pack doesn't have redeem end date and if it has only after redeem end date
+    - if admin tries to call this instruction before redeem end date program will return `EndDateNotArrived` error
-    - this action is irreversible
+    - irreversible pack state changing
 - Delete card
     - cards can be deleted only if pack is in closed state
     - deleting cards means transferring MasterEdition back to the admin, zeroing PackCard account and emptying the card balance